Broomhouse Lane School

 ‘although there is no man on the teaching staff, the discipline is quite sound’.

 The school records in Salford Archives include one Punishment Book for the years 1957 to the school’s closure in 1972.
-This is during the headships of Hilda Taylor and D.H.
+This is during the headships of Hilda Jackson and D.H.
 Durham.
 The book records ‘Nature of Offence’, ‘Nature and Amount of punishment’ and ‘By whom punishment inflicted’.
 Corporal punishment could only be administered by the head, although this could be delegated if the head initialled the punishment book.
 During 1957 and 1958, fewer than 10 children received corporal punishment.
 ‘Deliberate disobedience’ and ‘repeated inattention’ were very likely attract one stroke of the cane, while a young boy from Standard 1 was given two strokes for ‘deliberately throwing another boy’s new cap out of the cloakroom into the slush in the yard.’
 Girls were not often caned, but it did occur.
 In 1961 a boy was given two strokes for, ‘passing note to girls’, and the two recipients of these messages were each given one stroke for ‘replying to above.’

 Canings increased during the early 1960s, averaging around 10 a year, but this declined throughout the decade and the last boy to be caned at Broomhouse Lane School received his punishment in July 1970.